Predicting Big Ten divisions if UCLA & USC join conference

 Rutgers

-This one makes the least sense for competitive balance, but makes the most sense for TV ratings.
-The Big Ten would have room to work with the cross over games, what is protected and what is not, in an attempt to create a more balanced schedule, but this guarantees the biggest matchups every season.
+This one makes the least sense for competitive balance but makes the most sense for TV ratings.
+The Big Ten would have room to work with the cross-over games, what is protected and what is not, to create a more balanced schedule, but this guarantees the biggest matchups every season.

-In this realignment the best of the east are stuck together in one pod.
+In this realignment, the best of the east are stuck together in one pod.
 Michigan, Michigan State, Ohio State, and Penn State.
-Fans of these programs would likely cry foul at having to play the historically toughest teams each year while another pod consists of Indiana, Maryland, Purdue and Rutgers.
-USC and UCLA continue to be in the same pod with Iowa and Nebraska, both big annual rivalry games.
-As well as Minnesota and Wisconsin and Illinois and Northwestern.
+Fans of these programs would likely cry foul at playing the historically toughest teams each year, while another pod consists of Indiana, Maryland, Purdue, and Rutgers.
+USC and UCLA continue to be in the same pod with Iowa and Nebraska, both big annual rivalry games, while Minnesota, Wisconsin, Illinois, and Northwestern round it out.

 Again fairness is out the window with this one, but with the kind of money Fox is throwing around for the broadcast rights to the conference they will definitely putting a finger on a realignment that guarantees the biggest games are played every year.